TO BE PUBLISHED March 2026

 The effectiveness of user-centred design principles for online justice services will be considered, and support needed in training, skills, and regulation to equip the workforce in preparation for safe and effective deployment of emerging technologies.
 We also expect discussion on long-term implications of hybrid hearings and their impact on court design and user experience.

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those already due to attend include officials from Ministry of Justice; Crown Prosecution Service; Government Legal Department; Department for Science, Innovation and Technology; Home Office; Department for Transport; and The Scottish Government.
+As well as key stakeholders, those already due to attend include parliamentary pass-holders from both Houses of Parliament and officials from the Ministry of Justice; Crown Prosecution Service; Health and Safety Executive; HM Courts and Tribunals Service; HM Prison and Probation Service; Department for Environment, Food and Rural Affairs; HM Revenue and Customs; Government Legal Department; Department for Science, Innovation and Technology; Information Commissioner’s Office; Intellectual Property Office; National Audit Office; National Crime Agency; Competition and Markets Authority; Ofcom; Department for Transport; Department of Health and Social Care; Environment Agency; Government Office for Science; Ministry of Defence; Home Office; the Welsh Government; and The Scottish Government.